-If you miss any of the other labs, contact Mary Baude (mbaude@luc.edu) immediately.
-It is possible that you may be allowed to complete a 10 point Virtual Lab Assignment one time over the course of the semester.
-This assignment is only to replace an absence in lab which is unavoidable, verifiable, and for a significantly important reason.
+You may complete a 10 point Virtual Lab Assignment one time over the course of the semester.
+This assignment is intended to replace an absence in lab which is unavoidable and for a significantly important reason.
 You may not use it to replace a poor lab score or homework score.
-Verification of the absence will be required.
-You will be responsible for the understanding of the missed material and normal deadlines will apply for completing homework and Pre-Lab Quizzes.
+You will be responsible for understanding the missed material, and normal deadlines will apply for completing homework and Pre-Lab Quizzes.